waku-org/specs/README.md

 Waku builds a family of privacy-preserving, censorship-resistant communication protocols for web3 applications.
 This repository contains specifications for the Waku suite of protocols.

-## Index:
+## List of Specifications:
-- Informational:
+- Informational: Waku design issues, general guidelines or background information that does not constitute a new feature.
 - Standards
-  - Core:
+  - Core: Standards and protocols for the core Waku p2p communications offering.
-  - Application:
+  - Application: Standards and protocols that describe various applications or encryption use cases built on top of a Waku network.

 | Waku Specifications | Description |
 | ---- | -------------- |